wahyuayesha/wahyuayesha/README.md

 ## 👤 profile summary

-- student software developer with a strong interest in mobile and ai driven applications
+- software development student with a strong interest in mobile and ai driven applications
 - experience building end to end projects from frontend to backend
 - hands on exposure to computer vision, machine learning, and data processing
 - familiar with clean architecture concepts and scalable application structure